 Building a rock-solid and effective QA strategy is crucial for software success, but it can seem daunting.
 Where do you start?
 What fundamentals matter most?
 Don't stress - we've got you covered.
 Here's a handy cheat sheet to level up your products' development.

 First, set crystal clear quality targets that align with broader business goals.
-Be specific - "reduce production defects by 50 percent" or "improve average user ratings by 0.5 stars".
+Be specific - "reduce production defects by 50%" or "improve average user ratings by 0.5 stars".
 Quantifiable objectives like these drive focus and accountability across the team.
 Get buy-in from all stakeholders by tying targets directly to customer-centric outcomes.

 Next, think wisely by selecting QA methodologies that align with your development approach.
 Is your team using Waterfall?
 Plan testing thoroughly upfront.
 Going agile?
 Take a test-driven approach by integrating QA into sprints.
 Understand the strengths and weaknesses of scripted, exploratory, risk-based, requirements-based, and other techniques.
 Apply the methodologies and techniques to fit your specific situation.